 The Fund may utilize dollar rolls, borrowings and other forms of leverage, including the issuance of preferred securities, opportunistically and may choose to increase or decrease, or eliminate entirely, its use of leverage over time and from time to time based on PIMCO's assessment of the yield curve environment, interest rate trends, market conditions and other factors.

-Initially, the Fund is expected to employ leverage of approximately 25% of Total Assets.
+The net proceeds the Fund obtains from various forms of leverage utilized, if any, will be invested in accordance with the Fund's investment objectives and policies as described in this annual information form.
+So long as the rate of return, net of applicable Fund expenses, on the debt obligations and other investments purchased by the Fund exceeds the costs to the Fund of the leverage it utilizes, the investment of the Fund's net assets attributable to leverage will generate more income than will be needed to pay the costs of the leverage.
+If so, and all other things being equal, the excess may be used to pay higher distributions to Unitholders than if the Fund were not so leveraged.